 The list of possible HIPAA violations by nurses is not short, although the most commonly experienced nurse HIPAA violations are listed here:.

-- Obtaining the PHI of patients you are treating
+- Obtaining the PHI of patients without reasonable cause and consent

 - Gossiping – speaking about specific patients and sharing their health information to family, friends & co-workers